Gordon Walton

 (Conrad) Gordon Walton, Jr. (born 1956) is an American video game developer and executive producer who has worked with many North American online game companies, from Maxis to Electronic Arts to Sony Online to BioWare.
 Since 1977 he has personally developed over thirty games, and overseen development of hundreds more, working as a producer, vice-president or executive producer.
 He is currently Executive Producer of the Kickstarter-backed MMORPG Crowfall.

 Biography

-Walton was born on March 2, 1956, in Houston, Texas, to Conrad G. Walton, Sr., an architect, and Rilda Akin, an artist.
+Walton was born in 1956, in Houston, Texas, to Conrad G. Walton, Sr., an architect, and Rilda Akin, an artist.
 Roberta Agnes (Robin) Hensley and Evelyn Coleman (Eve) Lowey are his siblings.
 He attended Spring Woods High School in Houston, and then enlisted in the U.S. Army from 1974 to 1977, attaining the rank of Sergeant.
 He was stationed at Fort Ord, Fort Gordon, Fort Hood, Fort Chaffee, and Kaiserslautern, Germany.
 In 1977 he left the army to enroll at Texas A&M University, and continued serving in the U.S. National Guard until 1979.
 In 1981, he received his BS degree in computer science.
 From 1990 to 1992 he also served briefly in the US Army Reserve.